 “I love seeing all my friends at the resort on the opening day or on Teton Pass after the first big snow.
 Everyone is happy and giving high fives and hugs.
 It's awesome to have something like a season opening that brings everyone together.”

-All of this celebratory energy won’t disappear after sun sets on opening day.
+This celebratory energy will not fade away when the sun sets on opening day.
 From the first snow to the season’s last, the valley will stay abuzz with adventure and packed with those who seek it.
-With its boundless acres of mountains and backcountry, Jackson Hole in winter is the ultimate playground for those who love world-class outdoor sports, small-town character, and the awe-inspiring beauty of pristine, protected wilderness stretching as far as the eye can see.